soleilEye/SOC-Analyst/Network Security and Traffic Analysis/SNORT/IDS'IPS and PCAP Investigation.md

 ```shell
 sudo snort -c /etc/snort/snort.conf -N
 ```

-Now run the traffic-generator script as sudo and start ICMP/HTTP traffic.
-This command will disable logging mode.
-The rest of the other functions will still be available (if activated).

 The command-line output will provide the information requested with the parameters.
 So, if you activate verbosity `-v` or full packet dump `-X` you will still have the output in the console, but there will be no logs in the log folder.